 The United States of America cannot lay claim to ancient castles from the Middle Ages or from the medieval times, since the country was colonized by European civilizations only in in the 1600s.
 However, a number of castles were built by the English, French and the Scot immigrants after the country was colonized.
 The USA is, surprisingly, home to several lovely old palaces, castles and chateaus.
-We’ve curated 10 of the USA’s most enchanting castles for you.
-Check them out soon!
+Apply for a usa visa online and check them out soon.

 Lyndhurst Mansion, New York